-- A listed entity should provide information about itself and its governance to investors via its website.
-6.1 6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors. - 6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders. - 6.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
+A listed entity should provide information about itself and its governance to investors via its website.
+A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
+A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
+A listed entity should give security holders the option to receive communications from, and send communications to, 3.6